The Nutcracker: Composition

 After the success of The Sleeping Beauty in 1890, Ivan Vsevolozhsky, the director of the Imperial Theatres, commissioned Tchaikovsky to compose a double-bill program featuring both an opera and a ballet.
 The opera would be Iolanta.
 For the ballet, Tchaikovsky would again join forces with Marius Petipa, with whom he had collaborated on The Sleeping Beauty.
 The material Vsevolozhsky chose was an adaptation of E. T. A. Hoffmann's story "The Nutcracker and the Mouse King", by Alexandre Dumas called "The Story of a Nutcracker".
-The plot of Hoffmann's story (and Dumas' adaptation) was greatly simplified for the two-act ballet.
+The plot of Hoffmann's story (and Dumas's adaptation) was greatly simplified for the two-act ballet.
 Hoffmann's tale contains a long flashback story within its main plot titled "The Tale of the Hard Nut", which explains how the Prince was turned into the Nutcracker.
 This had to be excised for the ballet.

 Petipa gave Tchaikovsky extremely detailed instructions for the composition of each number, down to the tempo and number of bars.
 The completion of the work was interrupted for a short time when Tchaikovsky visited the United States for twenty-five days to conduct concerts for the opening of Carnegie Hall.
 Tchaikovsky composed parts of The Nutcracker in Rouen, France.